kevinsewell/serverless-plugin-parent/README.md

 ## How it works

-This plugin allows you to move common Serverless configuration up into a common file
+Serverless Plugin that allows you to keep common configuration in a parent serverless.yml

 ### Setup